Coca2302/Coca2302/README.md

 <p align="center">
   🔬 Passionate about Machine Learning, Bioinformatics and Deep Learning <br>
-  🌱 Currently learning CNNs, data preprocessing and PyTorch <br>
+  🌱 Currently learning Computer vision, data preprocessing and PyTorch <br>
   🚀 Open to collaborations on AI for biology and protein classification projects <br>
   💡 Love exploring how AI can support science and healthcare <br>
 </p>